marijnh/Eloquent-JavaScript/16_canvas.md

 # Drawing on Canvas

 {{quote {author: "M.C.
-Escher,cited by Bruno Ernst in The Magic Mirror of M.C.
+Escher", title: "cited by Bruno Ernst in The Magic Mirror of M.C.
 Escher", chapter: true}

 Drawing is deception.